MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

 In this lab exercise, we will focus on the Lab 02 scenario illustrated below.

->[!NOTE]**Note:** Make sure that you note the newly ingested activity data during this exercise because it will be used in the remaining scenarios (calculations and reporting) in the upcoming exercises.
+**Note:** Make sure that you note the newly ingested activity data during this exercise because it will be used in the remaining scenarios (calculations and reporting) in the upcoming exercises.

 ![image](./Images/Lab02/image3.svg)